dsedaev/Reflection/README.md

 ---

-**Note**: The entire web application interface is designed in Russian language for Russian-speaking users, while this documentation is provided in English for broader accessibility.
+**Note**: The entire web application interface is designed in Russian language, while this documentation is provided in English for broader accessibility.